European herring gull: Interactions with humans

 In the UK, the species, when taken as a whole, is declining significantly across the country, despite an increase in urban areas.
 The UK European herring gull population has decreased by 50% in 25 years and it is protected by law: since January 2010, Natural England has allowed lethal control only with a specific individual licence that is available only in limited circumstances.
 Natural England made the change following a public consultation in response to the Royal Society for the Protection of Birds in 2009 placing the species on its 'Red List' of threatened bird species, affording it the highest possible conservation status.
 (Previously, killing the species was allowed under a general licence obtainable by authorised persons (e.g. landowners or occupiers) under certain circumstances (e.g. to prevent serious damage to crops or livestock, to prevent disease, or to preserve public health or safety) without requiring additional permission beyond the general licence.)

-The European herring gull is an increasingly common roof-nesting bird in urban areas of the UK, and many individual birds show little fear of humans.
-The Clean Air Act 1956 forbade the burning of refuse at landfill sites, providing the European herring gull with a regular and plentiful source of food.
-As a direct result, European herring gull populations in Britain skyrocketed.
-Faced with a lack of space at their traditional colonies, the gulls ventured inland in search of new breeding grounds.
-Dwindling fish stocks in the seas around Britain may also have been a significant factor in the gulls' move inland.

 The gulls are found all year round in the streets and gardens of Britain, due to the presence of street lighting (which allows the gulls to forage at night), discarded food in streets, food waste contained in easy-to-tear plastic bin bags, food intentionally left out for other birds (or the gulls themselves), the relative lack of predators, and readily available, convenient, warm and undisturbed rooftop nesting space in towns and cities.
-Particularly large urban gull colonies (composed primarily of European herring gulls and lesser black-backed gulls) are now present in Cardiff, Bristol, Gloucester, Swindon, London, and Aberdeen. to name but a few.
+Particularly large urban gull colonies (composed primarily of European herring gulls and lesser black-backed gulls) are now present in Cardiff, Bristol, Gloucester, Swindon, London, and Aberdeen.

-Where not persecuted, herring gulls can become tame in the presence of humans, and may live in proximity to certain humans they learn to trust, and may occasionally enter buildings to receive or steal food.
+Where not persecuted, herring gulls can become tame in the presence of humans, and may live in proximity to certain humans they learn to trust.
+Individuals particularly accustomed to frequent human presence have been observed occasionally entering buildings to receive food.
+In some circumstances, these interactions may even lead to the birds engaging in "shoplifting", actively stealing food from stores and making off with it.

 The survival rate for urban gulls is much higher than their counterparts in coastal areas, with an annual adult mortality rate less than 5%.
 Also, each European herring gull pair commonly rears three chicks per year.
 This, when combined with their long-lived nature, has resulted in a massive increase in numbers over a relatively short period of time and has brought urban-dwelling members of the species into conflict with humans.